 Play skills are important because they are correlated with other skills, like language development.
 An individual who has not achieved the play skills milestones expected of them may also have impaired language skills.
 Language skills are important for younger children to develop as they pave the way for more advanced skills like reading and writing.
 Think about turn-taking within a conversation… some of the earliest signs that children engage in turn-taking (when they have limited expressive language) is through play!

 Individuals with autism spectrum disorder (ASD) often have disorders or delays as it relates to play skills.
 This makes sense, as we know play skills are tied to behavior, emotion, and social skills development, and individuals with ASD often demonstrate disorders related to these areas as well.
 Other individuals, such as those with developmental language delays (DLDs) or ADHD, may have delayed play skills as well.

-As with all goals related to speech-language pathology, all goals should include the DO statement, CONDITION statement, and CRITERION statement.
+As seen above, speech goals should be written with 3* components in mind: the DO statement, the CONDITION statement, and the CRITERION statement.

-Sometimes included is also CONSISTENCY, e.g. achieving the criterion more than once time, such as in 3 consecutive sessions.
+*Also commonly included is consistency (we incorporate this!).
+Aka does the individual have to meet a specific criterion more than once?
+A common example of this may include across 3 consecutive sessions.
+This is usually something understood by the therapy organization/service provider and is sometimes/sometimes not included in the written goal itself.
 This is to ensure that the skill has been generalized and provides more reliable data that the skill has been properly mastered.